Access Free Vermont Criminal & Arrest Records

 Online Request: This service provided by the Vermont Conviction Report Internet Service (VCCRIS) gives requesters the ability to purchase criminal conviction records that are NOT certified or notarized.

-1. Fill out the agreement section by filling out the requester names, email address and checking the usage of agreement for retrieval of records.
+1. Fill out the agreement section by filling out the requester names and email addresses and checking the usage of the agreement for retrieval of records.

 4. Results are returned instantaneously and give the user the ability to view, save and print the criminal records.